heftyy/nagios-trapd/README.md

 }
 ```

-In the example above, I've configured sensu-trapd to handle the
+In the example above, I've configured nagios-trapd to handle the
 SOME-AWESOME-MIB::someTrapObject trap.
 This trap has two trap arguments that
 get mapped to names "first" and "second".
 These mappings can then be used for
-substitutions in the event that it sent to Sensu.
+substitutions in the event that it sent to nagios.

 In the event section of the trap configuration, you must specific a check name.
-This will be used by Sensu as the name of the check, so make it meaningful.
+This will be used by nagios as the name of the check, so make it meaningful.

 Additionally, you can specify the output of the check, handlers, and severity of
 the event.